 About one year after seriously embarking on being dry at night, we DID find success.

-We used 3 distinct remedies, so who knows what worked – the human body is so complex, it’s always possible her switch flipped on its own.
-It’s possible she needed all 3.
+We used 3 distinct remedies, so who knows what worked – the human body is so complex, it’s always possible a switch flipped on its own.
+It’s possible the child needed all 3.
 Or perhaps just the last one was the magic button!

-Whatever happened in her body caused her to become an early riser, quite suddenly a morning person, where before she was always the one we had to wake up and was always crazy-haired and cranky in the mornings!
-It was literally 100% flip, from wet every night to dry every night – and she got up every single night at least once to use the bathroom, usually between 11p-1a or so, like clockwork.
+Whatever happened in the body caused the child to become an early riser, quite suddenly a morning person, where before this kid was always the one we had to wake up and was always crazy-haired and cranky in the mornings!
+It was literally 100% flip, from wet every night to dry every night – and then got up every single night at least once to use the bathroom, usually between 11p-1a or so, like clockwork.